-Line 2a.
-Figure the mortgage interest on the dwelling unit that you could deduct on Schedule A (as if you were itemizing your deductions) if you had not rented the unit.
+Figure the mortgage interest on the dwelling unit that you could deduct on Schedule A as if you had not rented the unit.
 Do not include interest on a loan that did not benefit the dwelling unit.
 For example, do not include interest on a home equity loan used to pay off credit cards or other personal loans, buy a car, or pay college tuition.
 Include interest on a loan used to buy, build, or improve the dwelling unit, or to refinance such a loan.
-Include the rental portion of this interest in the total you enter on line 2a of the worksheet.
+Include the rental portion of this interest in the total you enter on line 2a of Line 2a.

-Figure the qualified mortgage insurance premiums on the dwelling unit that you could deduct on line 13 of Schedule A, if you had not rented the unit.
+Figure the qualified mortgage insurance premiums on the dwelling unit that you could deduct on line 13 of Schedule A as if you had not rented the unit.
 See the Schedule A instructions.
 However, figure your adjusted gross income (Form 1040, line 38) without your rental income and expenses from the dwelling unit.
-See Line 4b to deduct the part of the qualified mortgage insurance premiums not allowed because of the adjusted gross income limit.
+Use line 4b of this worksheet to deduct the part of the qualified mortgage insurance premiums not allowed because of the adjusted gross income limit.
 Include the rental portion of the amount from Schedule A, line 13, in the total you enter on line 2a of the worksheet.